Music at the Guildford Beer Festival

 Tom spent two and a half years playing music in Ibiza, drumming and as a musical director, returning to the UK in October 2010.
 Since then, he has been performing around the UK and has had the chance to play with some amazing musicians and in some legendary places which include Ronnie Scott’s Bar, The Dorchester Hotel and the Edinburgh Fringe Festival.

-Tom will be performing solo on Saturday afternoon (Session 2) at 2-3pm.
+Tom will be performing solo on Saturday afternoon (Session 2).